leonidasAndrei/asserta/README.md

 ### 2. Turn Actions
 On your turn, you have two choices:
-* **Bluff / Play:** Place 1 to 3 cards face-down and declare that they match the current table round (e.g., King, Queen, or Ace). *You do not have to tell the truth.*
+* **Bluff / Play:** Place 1 to 3 cards face-down and declare that they match the current table round (e.g., King, Queen, or Ace). *You are not obligated to tell the truth.*
 * **Call Bluff!:** Accuse the previous player of lying about their cards.

 ### 3. The Consequence